Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 A level of detail selection (lodSelection) object provides information about a metrics determined during the cooking process.
 Clients use these metrics to determine representation quality.

-Cookers can add as many lodSelection objects as desired, but must provide at least one so that the level of detail type (lodType) is not null.
+Cookers can add as many lodSelection objects as desired but must provide at least one so that the level of detail type (lodType) is not null.
 Typically, minimum, average, or maximum value is used.

 For more details Integrated mesh, 3D objects and point scene layer, see [level of detail selection](../docs/1.6/lodSelection.cmn.md).